Sanika112004/Netflix-EDA-Project/README.md

-# Netflix-EDA-Project
+# Netflix EDA Project 🎬
 Exploratory Data Analysis on Netflix Dataset using Python

-# Netflix EDA Project 🎬

 This is a beginner-level Data Science project where I analyzed a Netflix dataset using Python.